 Classes typically not available to audit are physical education activity classes, conversational languages, studio and performing arts, writing, math, computer, and lab courses, Independent Study, Directed Study, and other courses ending from -90 to -99, seminar, research, and colloquium courses, and online courses.

 Audited courses are listed on a student's official UW–Madison transcript with "AU" in place of number of credits and either "S" (satisfactory) or "NR" (no report) listed for the "grade."
 Prior to enrolling, Guest auditors discuss with the instructor the standard for earning an "S" in the particular course.

-Senior Guest Auditor
+Senior Guest Auditor admission